 If you suspect adult daycare abuse, do not take your loved one back to the facility.
 Instead, report the suspicion to the police, then contact an elder abuse attorney.
 An attorney can prevent further injuries to patients of the facility, but also hold that facility financially accountable for the damages that they have caused.

-To talk with an attorney, schedule a free consultation with an advocate from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP today at one of our three office locations.
+To talk with an attorney, schedule a free consultation with an advocate from Koonz McKenney Johnson & DePaolis LLP today at one of our three office locations.